-- (1) Pursuant to Article 23(5)(b) of Electricity Regulation, the EVA shall assess the likelihood of retirement, mothballing, new-build of generation assets and measures to reach energy efficiency. - (2) Subject to the constraints described in paragraph (8), and relying on the decision variables pursuant to paragraph (7), the EVA shall apply either (or a combination of) the following approaches: - (a) assess economic viability of (groups of) capacity resources, pursuant to paragraphs (4) and (5); or - (b) minimise the overall system cost, pursuant to paragraph (6). - (3) The evolution of capacity resources based on exogenous assumptions according to the national baseline data as described in Article 3 may be excluded from the EVA, i.e. the EVA may abstain from affecting these exogenous assumptions. - (4) If the EVA assesses the economic viability of capacity resources within the study time period, for each capacity resource and target year, economic viability shall be defined based on the difference between revenues pursuant to paragraph (9) and costs pursuant to paragraph (11).
-A capacity provider can be viable if its revenues are higher than or equal to its costs. - (5) Based on the economic viability of each capacity resource, the EVA shall - (a) keep existing economically viable capacity resources in the market; - (b) consider re-entry of previously mothballed capacity if the mothballed capacity is viable; - (c) consider removing or mothballing non-viable capacity resources from the model; - (d) consider renewing or prolonging viable existing capacity resources (if applicable); and - (e) consider adding new viable capacity resources. - (6) As a simplification, and assuming perfect competition, the EVA may minimise overall system costs, i.e. the sum of: - (a) fixed costs (consistent with the definition in Annex I of the VOLL, CONE RS methodology) based on data from Article 5(10); and - (b) total operating costs resulting from the ED.
+- 1. Pursuant to Article 23(5)(b) of Electricity Regulation, the EVA shall assess the likelihood of retirement, mothballing, new-build of generation assets and measures to reach energy efficiency. - 2.
+Subject to the constraints described in paragraph (8), and relying on the decision variables pursuant to paragraph (7), the EVA shall apply either (or a combination of) the following approaches: - (a) assess economic viability of (groups of) capacity resources, pursuant to paragraphs (4) and (5); or - (b) minimise the overall system cost, pursuant to paragraph (6). - 3.
+The evolution of capacity resources based on exogenous assumptions according to the national baseline data as described in Article 3 may be excluded from the EVA, i.e. the EVA may abstain from affecting these exogenous assumptions. - 4.
+If the EVA assesses the economic viability of capacity resources within the study time period, for each capacity resource and target year, economic viability shall be defined based on the difference between revenues pursuant to paragraph (9) and costs pursuant to paragraph (110).
+A capacity provider shall can be viable if (and only if) its revenues are higher than or equal to its costs. - 5.
+Based on the economic viability of each capacity resource, the EVA shall - (a) keep existing economically viable capacity resources in the market; - (b) consider re-entry of previously mothballed capacity if the mothballed capacity is viable; - (c) consider removing or mothballing non-viable capacity resources from the model; - (d) consider renewing or prolonging viable existing capacity resources (if applicable); and - (e) consider adding new viable capacity resources. - 6.
+As a simplification, and assuming perfect competition, the EVA may minimise overall system costs, i.e. the sum of: - (a) fixed costs (consistent with the definition in Annex I of the VOLL, CONE consistent with the CONE and CORP values used within the RS methodology) based on data from Article 5(10); and - (b) total operating costs resulting from the ED.